Federal Updates Under the New Administration

 SDSU has an array of resources to support your physical and emotional wellbeing.
 You are not alone.
 Stress, burnout, depression, anxiety, and other distressing experiences happen to many.

-The Employee Assistance Program offers SDSU employees confidential, free support for a variety of concerns including emotional, relationship, health, legal and workplace issues.
-You can call Empathia directly at 1-800-367-7474 or learn more on the Employee Assistance Sharepoint page (SDSU login required).
+Counseling is available for all students, and the Employee Assistance Program offers SDSU employees confidential, free support for a variety of concerns including emotional, relationship, health, legal and workplace issues.
+Employees can call Empathia directly at 1-800-367-7474 or learn more on the Employee Assistance Sharepoint page (SDSU login required).
 Resources are also included on the Faculty Advancement site.
+Other university support resources are available to all.

 a woman smiling against a chair